Skip to main content

 See our general undergraduate entry requirements.

-Candidates MUST be aged 18 or over by the end of the second week of course enrolment (end of September).
-If applicants are under 18 at the start of the course, they can request deferred entry if they will meet the age requirement the following year.
+Candidates must be aged 18 or over by the start of the course (mid-September).
+Applicants who will be under the age of 18 by the start of the programme can apply for deferred entry so that they will meet the minimum age requirement by the start of the course the following year.

 Funding